kirinwang1125/kirinwang1125/BRIO_PRIVACY_POLICY.md

 ## 🔒 Your Privacy Matters to Us

-*At Brio, we believe that trust is the foundation of every meaningful connection — including the one between you and our platform.*
+*At BOOMO, we believe that trust is the foundation of every meaningful connection — including the one between you and our platform.*

 </div>